Gardens of the Château de la Ballue

 The Mannerist garden in France

-The Mannerist garden shares a common vocabulary with the French garden: parterre, perspective, axis, symmetry, geometry, topiary, grove, theater, spectacle, architecture, etc. It detaches itself from it by the treatment of Nature.
-Where the French garden favors straightness and infinity, mannerism delights in developing curves and irregularities.
+The Mannerist garden shares a common vocabulary with the French formal garden: parterre, perspective, axis, symmetry, geometry, topiary, grove, theatre, spectacle, architecture, etc. It differs from it in its treatment of Nature.
+Whereas the French garden favours straight lines and the infinite, Mannerism delights in developing curves and irregularities.

 The dialogue between the house and the landscape